Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 - Remember gym class?
-Try a quick round of jumping jacks, push-ups, squats, and lunges to boost energy.
+Try a quick round of jumping jacks, push-ups, squats, and lunges to boost your energy.

 Besides feeling tired, how can you tell if you’re getting poor-quality sleep?

-According to the National Sleep Foundation, you’re not sleeping well if it takes more than 30 minutes to fall asleep, if you wake up more than once per night, or if you stay up for more than 20 minutes after waking in the middle of the night.
+According to the National Sleep Foundation, you’re not sleeping well if it takes you more than 30 minutes to fall asleep, if you wake up more than once per night, or if you stay up for more than 20 minutes after waking in the middle of the night.

 How to get better sleep, even if you can’t get more:

 - Avoid caffeine and nicotine before sleep.

 - Don’t eat a heavy meal or drink alcohol before bedtime.

 - Keep your bedroom quiet and comfortable (60 to 67°F is ideal).